pynucastro/pynucastro/examples/C-starkiller/README.md

 simple C12-burning.
 It is intended to generate a network for StarKiller/Microphysics for use in MAESTRO or CASTRO.

-Generate the reaction network using c.py (pyreaclib directory must be in your PYTHONPATH):
+Generate the reaction network using c.py (pynucastro directory must be in your PYTHONPATH):

 ```